cs3157/recitations/D-Bits-Binary-C-Basics/c-basics.md

     printf("char to int: %d\n", (int) c);       // prints 4
     printf("int to float: %f\n", (float) i);    // prints 4.000000

     printf("long (no cast): %ld\n", ll);        // prints 3000000000
     printf("long to int: %d\n", (int) ll);      // prints -1294967296

     return 0;
 }
 ```

 As you can see, downcasting the 8-byte `long` truncated our integer,
 which means something very different as a signed, 4-byte integer.

+When we convert between floating-point types of different levels of precision,
+again the compiler helps us do the conversion, though we may lose precision
+if we're casting from a more precise floating-point type to a less precise one.

+We can actually use casting to "cast away" some of the things the compiler
+tries to enforce for us, like pointer types and `const`ness.
+Check out the Appendix for more details.

 ### Literals